indrajithbandara/dataentry/readme.md

 ~ php artisan serve
 ```

-Once you have successfully opened the home page on the local host server.
-Go to /register and make an account.
+Once you have successfully opened the home page on the local host server, go to /register and make an account.
 This should log you into the application.